SamTherapy/fediverse-imagebot/README.md

 - `yarn token` will generate a configuration file located at `config.json`

 7. Put images in the `images` folder.
 - By default the bot will look for SFW images at `images/sfw` and NSFW images at `images/nsfw`.
-This can be configured.
+This can be configured with the `-d` flag.

 8. Run the bot: \
 `yarn local`